+The Code applies to the advertising of medicines in professional journals which are produced in the UK and/or intended for a UK audience.
 The identification of the country in which a journal is 'produced' is based on factors such as where it is compiled and edited, and where it is typeset, printed and bound, rather than on factors such as the location of the head office of the publisher.